-House Captains, two per House, are selected at the same time as the Prefect team and work with their staff Head of House to coordinate all competitive and intra House activities throughout the year.
+House Prefects, two per House, are part of the prefect team and work with their staff Head of House to coordinate all competitive and intra House activities throughout the year.
 Their role is across all year groups of the School arranging teams, organising meetings and maintaining their House spirit (and competitive edge!).

-In addition to these two roles, every girl in Lower 6 is given a position of responsibility.
+In addition, every girl in Lower Sixth is given a position of responsibility.
 The range of leadership opportunities reflect the requirements of the school but also the different skills and experiences the girls bring.
-These range from bus leader, prep supervisor, and Departmental assistant helping to run clubs and activities, to form assistant, Sixth Form mentor and Charity rep.
+They support throughout the school, from providing assistance to departments and helping to run clubs and activities, to acting as form assistants, Sixth Form mentors and charity reps.

 The development of leadership skills is an on-going process and opportunities at St Helen’s aren’t restricted to the Sixth Form.

 School Council is composed of elected representatives from each year group in the School to provide a forum where issues can be discussed and suggestions put forward.
 The Council meets with the Director of Students to talk through the points raised and provides regular feedback to the school in assemblies.

 Every form group from Year 5 upwards has a Form Leader which changes each term.
 They assist their form tutor in the day to day running of the form group.